lowercase-app/django-taxtea/README.md

 ### Signals
-Tax Tea implements a single Signal to allow you to perform tasks when a Zip Code's tax rate has changed.
+TaxTea implements a single Signal to allow you to perform tasks when a Zip Code's tax rate has changed.

 ```python
 from django.dispatch import receiver